 Many foods can fill your stomach, but then you do not feel satiated for long.
-To feel satiated, you can drink more water before your meal, and eat more fiber and protein.
+To feel satiated, you can drink more water before your meal, or else eat more fiber or protein.
 What is fiber?
 It is the portion of your food that you do not absorb, but you do excrete.
-Fiber is found most of all in fresh (not canned) fruits and vegetables, such as broccoli, onions, bananas, apples, and sweet potatoes.
+Fiber is found most of all in fresh (not canned) fruits and vegetables, such as broccoli, carrots, onions, bananas, apples, pears, and sweet potatoes.
 Protein is found in many foods, but concentrated in eggs, fish, chicken, turkey, and meat.
 To repeat, water, fiber, and protein make you feel satiated.
-Sugary, starchy foods, such as bread, potatoes, and cakes, do not.
+Sugary or starchy foods, such as bread, potatoes, and cakes, do not.

 As Dr. Fereydoon Batmanghaledj MD points out in his book, “Your Many Cries for Water“, you may think that you are hungry, when you are in fact thirsty.
 The sensation of thirst can be the last sign of dehydration, not the first.
 What to drink?
 How much to drink?
 This depends on the individual and on other factors, such as the climate and exercise.
-Drink well, when you first wake up at the start of your day.
+Myself, I try to drink well, soon after waking up.
 Eating limited amounts of salt makes it possible to retain water.

 Sugar and fat

-It is sugar that makes you fat else prevents weight loss.
-It is devoid of nutrients removed in the refining process.
+It is processed sugar that makes you fat.
+It is addictive, and it is devoid of nutrients removed in the refining process.
 It interferes with optimal digestion.
-It is an anti-nutrient in the sense that minerals and vitamins are required to excrete it.
-By contrast, the same number of calories found a tablespoon of sugar but instead from a green smoothie or steamed vegetables.
-Do your own research.
-Do not believe everything you read in the newspapers or hear on television.
-Cursory results from a search engine is not adequate research.
+It is an anti-nutrient in the sense that it depletes minerals and vitamins in the urine.
+It is possible to verify this, doing your own research.

 Nutrients not calories